brandonhrowe/bloom-writing/README.md

 ### CKEditor
 For a clean, rich-text area for writing that includes bold, italics, etc.

+### html-to-rtf and fs
+For converting the CKEditor's rich text into a text file and moderating which files should be created/removed at any time.

 ### Randy
 For easily pulling random values from arrays.